Basement Finishing in Minneapolis: What You'll Pay in June 2026

 60%

-Drywall, flooring, and framing
+Drywall, flooring, insulation, and trim

 30%